 Removing the hull results in a few differences that range from flavor to nutritional content.
 One example of a difference is that black sesame seeds are richer in calcium than their white counterparts.
-Black sesame seeds are also slightly bitter as a result of the hulls being present; white sesame seeds have a sweeter and nuttier flavor, which is the flavor of the kernels of the seeds.
+Black sesame seeds are also slightly bitter due to the hulls being present; white sesame seeds have a sweeter and nuttier flavor, which is the flavor of the kernels of the seeds.
 Another difference that will affect taste is the texture.
 Their hulls make black sesame seeds the crisper of the two sesame seed types.

-The cuisines in which both types of sesame seeds are commonly used are also different.
+The cuisines in which both types of sesame seeds are commonly used also differ.
 Black sesame seeds are typically used in Far Eastern dishes like tong sui from Canton in China and sushi from Japan.
 White sesame seeds are used in Western dishes like American hamburger buns and Middle Eastern dishes like hummus.

 Note that the subtle flavor difference may be slightly more of an issue in desserts.
-The flavor of black sesame seeds is a little better suited for pairing with stronger savory spices than with sweetness.
+The flavor of black sesame seeds is a little better suited for pairing with stronger savory spices than sweetness.
 It may be able to stand out more.
 The mildness of white sesame seeds goes well with sweetness and delicate dessert flavors.
 That said, the differences are slight enough that either can still be used to provide almost identical flavors.

 When should you use black sesame seeds?
 And when should you use white?

 Use black sesame seeds for lighter-colored dishes and baked goods where you want the strong black-on-white or black-on-brown visual contrast.
 Use them in noodles and on certain pastries.
 Also, use them in savory dishes that have strong spices since the mild flavor of white sesame seeds may all but disappear in those applications.
 In addition, you can use black sesame seeds instead of poppy seeds in many bread recipes.